pyccel/pyccel/docs/header-files.md

 ## Using header files

-A header file in Pyccel is a Python stub file with a name ending with `.pyi`, which contains function/variable declarations, macro definitions, templates and metavariable declarations.
+A header file in Pyccel is a Python stub file with a name ending with `.pyi`, which contains function/variable declarations, macro definitions, and metavariable declarations.
 Header files serve two purposes:
 -   Link external libraries in the targeted languages by providing their function declarations;
 -   Accelerate the parsing process of an imported Python module by parsing only its header file (automatically generated) instead of the full module.